peske/lsp-srv/doc/generator.md

 Now you should have `lspgen` executable in the working directory, and you can delete the temporary code.

-> **Note:** You should create a new generator whenever you update the version of `github.com/peske/lsp` module.
+> **Note:** You should create a new generator whenever you update the version of `github.com/peske/lsp-srv` module.

 ## Prepare the custom code

 Somewhere in your project you should have `lsp` package/directory.
 Note that the name matters - it has to be `lsp`.
 In this package you should create several things:

 - Type that will be used as LSP server handler.
-In the simplest case it can be a structure without any fields, like `type Server struct{}`.
-You can add custom fields to this type if you need them.
+This type should at least contain one field of type `protocol.ClientCloser`, although you can add as many additional fields as you need.
-- Function `func notImplemented(method string) error` that will be called for LSP methods that you haven't implemented.
+- A function with the signature `notImplemented(method string) error`.
+It will be called whenever LSP method call that you haven't implemented happens.
-- Add `//go:generate` instruction.
+- Factory function that accepts one argument of type `protocol.ClientCloser`, and returns an instance of the type you've created in the previous steps.
+- Add `//go:generate` instruction that will add all the methods defined by `protocol.Server` interface to your type.

 For example, let's say that your `lsp` package is in a subdirectory `./lsp` in your project.
 Minimal implementation would be to create a Go file (let's say `./lsp/server.go`) with the following content: